PerumallaDharan/All_in_one_scheduler/README.md

 <hr>

 ## Contributions
-Contributions to this repository are welcome.
+Contributions to this repository are welcomed.
 If you find any bugs or would like to add additional algorithms or codes, feel free to create a pull request or open an issue.

 <hr />